scylladb/alternator-load-balancing/README.md

 service continues normally even if some of these nodes go down (_high availability_).

+In our blog post [Load Balancing in Scylla Alternator](https://www.scylladb.com/2021/04/13/load-balancing-in-scylla-alternator/) we explained in more detail the need for load balancing in Alternator and the various server-side and client-side options that are available.

 The goal of this repository is to offer Alternator users with such load balancing mechanisms, in the form of code examples, libraries, and documentation.